Symbol of Sacrifice: Pre-production

 Shaw's relationship with Schlesinger broke down while the screenplay was still being written.
 Shaw may have disagreed with Schlesinger's relatively neutral stance on the First World War, which included AFP charging the British government to show war propaganda films when other companies showed them for free.
 Schlesinger was also known to be less than enthusiastic about the entry of the United States into the war on the Allied side in 1917.
 Shaw was also disappointed by Schlesinger's insistence that he work full time on Symbol of Sacrifice, barring him from several smaller AFP projects.
 Shaw and Schlesinger had a public row on 12 September over the use of hire cars to scout locations for the film.
 Schlesinger later admitted that he had behaved poorly this day, blaming it on Shaw's assistant Ralph Kempton.
 Shaw afterwards resigned with his letter to Schlesinger stating "How dare you slander me ...
 I am a clean-living, decent man, and you have said things about me that I do not permit any man to say; damn you!".
 After starting a suit for libel Shaw moved to Cape Town to found his own film company.

-The screenplay contains several characteristics of the racial divide in early 20th century South Africa.
-The stage directions for Goba's fight with Schneider note that "he is filled with remorse at having broken the social code'" by fighting with a white man.
-This direction was possibly added following criticism from white South African audiences for a scene in AFP's 1916 short A Zulu's Devotion in which Goba apprehended two white men.
-The film contains a scene in which Moxter compares her skin colour with that of Melissa.
-The screenplay specified that Melissa should be played by an actress "not too black nor of too decided negro features", presumably to increase her acceptability to white audiences.
-Other scenes in the Symbol of Sacrifice show a more equal relationship between the races, with Moxter embracing Melissa.
-The inclusion of the black love triangle in the screenplay led to the first appearance of a witchdoctor in film.

-The screenplay follows the ammunition box myth associated with the Battle of Isandlwana, that the British were defeated because they could not open their wooden ammunition boxes quickly enough to supply their firing line.
-The ammunition boxes were actually easy to open and the lack of supply to the firing line was a result of its distance from the camp and lack of transport.